-All parents will be made aware of the Designated Safeguarding Lead's responsibility with regard to safeguarding referrals when their child starts at the school and of how to raise a
+All parents will be made aware of the Designated Safeguarding Lead's responsibility with regard to safeguarding referrals when their child starts at the school and of how to raise a concern regarding safeguarding with the school.

 The DSL will liaise with the three safeguarding partners (Local Authority, Police and Clinical Commissioning Group) and work with other agencies in line with Working Together to Safeguard Children (2018).